HKUST-CSIT5970-25S/assignment-1-Iyejii/README.md

 1. (1 mark) Report the name of measurement tool used in your measurements (you are free to choose *any* open source measurement software as long as it can measure CPU and memory performance).
 Please describe your configuration of the measurement tool, and explain why you set such a value for each parameter.
 Explain what the values obtained from measurement results represent (e.g., the value of your measurement result can be the execution time for a scientific computing task, a score given by the measurement tools or something else).

     > The measurement tool used in this assignment is Phoronix Test Suite with its default configuration.
+    > CPU performance is measured by exeucting 7-zip compression and the result is measured in MIPS (Million Instructions Per Second), which represents the speed at which CPU operates instructions.
+The higher, the better.
+    > Memory performance is measured by exeucting the "copy integer" operation and the result is measured in MB/s (Megabytes per Second), which represents the rate at which data can be transferred to and from memory.
+The higher, the better.

 2. (1 mark) Run your measurement tool on general purpose `t2.micro`, `t2.medium`, and `c5d.large` Linux instances, respectively, and find the performance differences among these instances.
 Launch all the instances in the **US East (N. Virginia)** region.
 Does the performance of EC2 instances increase commensurate with the increase of the number of vCPUs and memory resource?